Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Newcastle-Cooks Hill has 82 active public transport stops.
-These include ferry, lightrail, and bus stops.
-There are 42 different routes serving these stops, providing a total of 9,015 weekly passenger trips.
+These include ferry, lightrail, and bus services.
+There are 42 individual routes operating, providing a total of 9,015 weekly passenger trips.

-Residents have excellent accessibility to transport, with an average distance of 116 meters to the nearest stop.
-The service frequency is 1,287 trips per day across all routes, which equals approximately 109 weekly trips per individual stop.
+The average distance to the nearest stop for residents is 116 meters.
+Services run an average of 1,287 trips per day across all routes, which equals approximately 109 weekly trips per stop.

 Frequently Asked Questions - Transport